Airborne leaflet propaganda: World War II

-Another famous leaflet is Unga-naizō (運賀無蔵) [Unlucky man] which is consisted as one story.
-The designer was Tato Yajima, who was a painter and a communist.
-The story of this leaflet illustrates the idea that soldiers die meaninglessly but the military commander earns well.
-Furthermore, there is a statement that "who took away the sons from mothers?
-Who uses their lives as stepping stones?".
+Another famous leaflet is Unga-naizō (運賀無蔵) [Unlucky man] which shows a story designed by Tato Yajima, a painter and a communist.
+The story of this leaflet portrayed soldiers dying meaninglessly while their commanders became rich, using "their lives as stepping stones".
 However, the leaflet was assessed badly by the Japanese leaflet design department.
-It was pointed out that the picture style is outdated, the core of the story should not be clarified, and the background of the story is not suitable for the present.
-In addition, according to Linebarger who wrote "Psychological war", there was no remarkable effect by this leaflet.
+It was pointed out that the picture style was outdated, the core of the story was not clarified, and the background of the story was not suitable for the time.
+In addition, according to Linebarger who wrote "Psychological War", there was no remarkable effect caused by this leaflet.

 The US side also created leaflets which utilized Japanese superstition.
 Gyoen-no-asa (御苑の朝) [Morning in the imperial garden], one of the leaflets, attempted to persuade Japanese people by their loyalty for the emperor.
-It was well known that if the emperor's honor was damaged, Japanese people would be infuriated, so the US side was careful for that aspect.
-The leaflet is written that "even though the emperor hopes for peace, Japanese military leaders focus on their self-interests and deceive the emperor" and it is aimed at Japanese civilians losing their motivation toward the war.
+It was well known that if the emperor's honor was damaged, Japanese people would be infuriated, so the US side was careful about that aspect when making the leaflet.
+The leaflet is written to say "even though the emperor hopes for peace, Japanese military leaders focus on their self-interests and deceive the emperor" and it was an attempt to cause Japanese civilians to lose their motivation towards the war.

 There was also a characteristic theme in the US leaflet which was to promote the rebellious spirit of Japanese people toward Germany.
 Some leaflets pointed to an internal discord by expressing that "Hitler will betray Japan".
 Besides, the US side decided to drop leaflets at areas which were dominated by Japan because they thought Japanese soldiers in those areas may have more free time to read leaflets compared with areas where fights are conducted harshly.

 Leaflets of the enemy country were sometimes used as a strategy to raise hostility towards the enemy country.
 The US and Japan utilized each other's leaflet.
 They claimed in their own country's leaflet that "people in the US/Japan insult us, so we should hate them" while showing the enemy's leaflet.

 During the Pacific War, the Japanese military sprinkled airborne leaflets to promote surrender and lose fighting spirit.
 To attract the attention of people who find leaflets, manga artists were involved because it was guessed that only proclamation of a rigid military commander might not work well.
 Furthermore, the Japanese leaflet design department interviewed knowledgeable people about US and detective writers, like Yūsuke Tsurumi and Ranpo Edogawa, to study and design leaflets.